bekauz/navcoin-js-hackathon/README.md

 ## instructions to run locally

+1. Clone the repository
-Clone the repo, install the npm packages using `npm install` and start the application using `yarn start`.
+2. Install the npm packages using `npm install`
+3. Start the application using `yarn start`